 Allowing this small trickle of water through the pipe will prevent you from constant adjustments that are so small it would be difficult to do.

 Plus it keeps the emergency drain open in case it is needed.
-At this point, the water will stabilize and flow consistently and silent.
+At this point, the water will stabilize and flow consistently and silently.
 You won’t even know it’s running.

 Herbie overflow standpipe heights in the sump